-Randgold Resources is an African focused gold mining and exploration company with listings on the London Stock Exchange and NASDAQ.
+Randgold Resources Limited (Randgold) is an African focused gold mining and exploration company with listings on the London Stock Exchange and NASDAQ.

 The company’s Tongon mine in Côte d’Ivoire poured its first gold in November 2010.
-Randgold’s latest mine, Gounkoto, south of Loulo, delivered first ore to the Loulo plant in June 2011 and paid its first dividends to shareholders in mid 2012 and the second in November.
+Gounkoto, south of Loulo, delivered first ore to the Loulo plant in June 2011 and paid its first dividends to shareholders in mid-2012.

-In 2009, the company acquired a 45% interest in the Kibali project in the Democratic Republic of Congo (DRC), which stands at 10.9 million ounces of mineral reserves and is one of the largest undeveloped gold deposits in Africa.
-Open pit mining has started at Kibali and construction of the gold mine has been ramped up for expected fourth quarter 2013 first gold production, while underground mine development has also begun.
-The first full year of production is planned for 2014.
-Randgold also has a major project at Massawa in Senegal and an extensive portfolio of organic growth prospects, supported by intensive exploration programmes in Burkina Faso, Côte d’Ivoire, DRC, Mali and Senegal.
-A new joint venture with Kilo Goldmines Limited has extended Randgold’s footprint in the DRC.
+In 2009, the company acquired a 45% interest in the Kibali project in the Democratic Republic of Congo (DRC), which at 12Moz of mineral reserves is one of the largest gold deposits in Africa.
+Gold production started in the third quarter of 2013, ahead of schedule.
+The mine is being developed and operated by Randgold.
+Randgold also has a major project at Massawa in Senegal and an extensive portfolio of organic growth prospects, supported by intensive exploration programmes in Côte d’Ivoire, DRC, Mali and Senegal.
+Three exploration joint ventures have expanded the company’s footprint in its target areas.